Church of St. John the Baptist, Molenbeek

 The Church of St. John the Baptist (Église Saint-Jean-Baptiste; Sint-Jan-de-Doperkerk) is a Catholic parish church in the centre of Molenbeek-Saint-Jean, a municipality of Brussels, Belgium.
 It is dedicated to Saint John the Baptist, the patron saint of Molenbeek.

 Designed by the architect Joseph Diongre and built between 1930 and 1932 in Art Deco style, it is one of three major churches in Brussels made of reinforced concrete (the other two are the Basilica of the Sacred Heart in Koekelberg and the Church of St. Augustine in Forest).
 Belonging to the Metropolitan Archdiocese of Mechelen–Brussels, the church and the Catholic parish it belongs to gave their name to the municipality.
 The building received protected status on 29 February 1984.

 The church is located on the northern side of the Parvis Saint Jean-Baptiste/Sint-Jan-Baptistvoorplein, not far from the Place Communale/Gemeenteplein (the municipal square of Molenbeek).
-This site is served by Comte de Flandre/Graaf van Vlaanderen metro station on line 5 of the Brussels Metro.